Only One Commitment?

 Children, obey your parents in the Lord, for this is right.
 “Honor your father and mother” (this is the first commandment with a promise), “that it may go well with you and that you may live long in the land.”
 Ephesians 6:1

-We must be careful that our children are not in charge of our home, and that we do not apologize for our God given authority.
+We must be careful that our children are not in charge of our home, and that we do not apologize for our God-given authority.
 Being a strong, loving authority is the most effective reflection of God’s loving authority over us, and obeying parents is highly esteemed by God and rewarded.

 b.
 Respect for Teachers, Pastors, Childcare providers,

 We ask you, brothers, to respect those who labor among you and are over you in the Lord and admonish you, and to esteem them very highly in love because of their work.
 Be at peace among yourselves.
-1 Thes 5:12-13
+1 Thessalonians 5:12-13

 c.
 Respect for Civil Authorities: